Assessing non-Gaussian quantum state conversion with the stellar rank: Conclusion

 \section{Conclusion}

 In this work, we have introduced the notion of approximate stellar rank, a robust and operational measure of non-Gaussianity for CV quantum states which generalises the stellar rank and that is easy to compute in most practical scenarios.
 We showed that this new measure is a non-Gaussian monotone and leads to a family of bounds for Gaussian conversion, both in the exact and approximate settings, including also probabilistic protocols.
 These bounds directly imply new no-go results for Gaussian conversion.
 Moreover, we showed how they can be used to assess the quality of Gaussian conversion protocols, by studying existing protocols.
-We see that the bound we provide for the conversion between trisqueezed state to cubic phase state studied in~\cite{zheng2020gaussian} is very tight to the reported probabilistic protocol.
-Thus using our machinery allows to assess experimental relevant and achievable conversion protocols.

 Our results have broad applications for quantum state engineering in the CV setting.
-They reveal the non-Gaussian structure of CV quantum states via profiles of stellar fidelities and make sense of states of infinite stellar rank.
-The machinery developed in this manuscript allows to assess Gaussian conversion in a very general setting.
+They imply that the non-Gaussian structure of CV quantum states can be revealed via profiles of stellar fidelities, including for states of infinite stellar rank.
+The formalism developed in this work allows us to assess Gaussian conversion in a very general setting.
 Moreover, our work opens up for several follow-up directions.
-These include benchmarking other existing Gaussian conversion protocols against the bounds stemming from the approximate stellar ranks and consequent excluded regions; generalising our framework to hybrid protocols where some gates or measurements are non-Gaussian, e.g., by bringing all non-Gaussianity to the input; finally, a further promising avenue for future research is generalising the computational interpretation of stellar rank~\cite{chabaud2023resources} to the approximate stellar rank, i.e., deriving an approximate classical simulation algorithm of bosonic quantum computations whose computational cost scales with the approximate stellar rank of the computation.
+These include benchmarking other existing Gaussian conversion protocols against the bounds stemming from the approximate stellar rank; generalising our framework to hybrid protocols where some gates or measurements are non-Gaussian, e.g., by bringing all non-Gaussianity to the input; finally, a further promising avenue for future research is generalising the computational interpretation of stellar rank~\cite{chabaud2023resources} to the approximate stellar rank, i.e., deriving an approximate classical simulation algorithm of bosonic quantum computations whose computational cost scales with the approximate stellar rank of the states involved in the computation.